parthardas/Jupyter_Notebooks/README.md

 5. Evaluation

 The Python technolgies packages used in these notebooks include but not limited to the following:
-1. Pandas
+- Pandas
-2. Seaborn,
+- Seaborn,
-3. Matplotlib
+- Matplotlib
-4. Scipy
+- Scipy
-5. Numpy
+- Numpy
-6. Scikit-learn
+- Scikit-learn
-8. imblearn
+- imblearn
-9. kmodes
+- kmodes
-10. plotnine
+- plotnine
-11. plotly
+- plotly

 Data has mostly been sourced from public license sources like kaggle.com or other open license sources.
 All data are believed to be collected from real life.

+The following concepts widely used in the Data Science/Machine Learning/Deep Learning industry have been used in the notebooks in this repository:
+- Categorical to numerical encoding
+- Pipelines
+- Visualization
+- PCA
+- Imbalanced Data handling
+- Outlier Detection and removal
+- Correlation Heatmap
+- Feature Transform
+- Feature Scaling
+- Feature Selection (SelectFromModel)
+- Train Test Split
+- Hyperparameter tuning
+- Stochastic Gradient Descent
+- Model evaluation using R-squared, Mean Squared Error, accuracy, F1 score, ROC AUC Score and Confusion matrix
+- k-fold Cross Validation  (GridSearchCV)